Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

-PNO can also easily adapt to diverse safety requirements by incorporating different safety evaluators during optimization.
-To demonstrate its flexibility, we trained an alternative image safety classifier targeting different toxicity aspects than Q16 and used it as the new safety evaluator for PNO.
-We defer detailed discussions and results to Supplementary Materials Sec. \ref{subsec:supp_classifier}.
+Furthermore, we emphasize PNO's adaptability to diverse safety requirements and its ability to mitigate potential biases from a single evaluator by integrating multiple safety evaluators into the objective.
+We demonstrate this flexibility in two ways: (1) by training an alternative image safety classifier that targets toxicity aspects different from Q16 and using it as the PNO safety evaluator, and (2) by combining MHSC with Q16 to optimize a combined objective.
+We defer detailed results to Appendix \ref{subsec:supp_classifier}.

-Although PNO typically involves multiple iterations to produce a safe image, we argue that the additional cost is marginal.
-Fig. \ref{fig:time_hist} shows a histogram of optimization time costs for all prompts from the I2P dataset.
-On average, PNO's time cost is comparable to best-of-10 generation for baselines using SD1.5 as the base model.
-Notably, PNO achieves safe generation within just 3 iterations in over 60\% of all cases.
-This highlights PNO's efficiency in substantially reducing image toxicity with each optimization step, facilitating effective toxicity mitigation during inference.
-See Fig. \ref{fig:PNO demo} for illustrations, we include more qualitative demonstrations in Supplementary Materials Sec. \ref{sec:supp_qualitative}.

-In addition, when measuring time costs, all samples for best-of-10 are generated sequentially to maintain comparable memory usage with PNO.
-This approach simulates a practical use-case scenario where parallelization may not be feasible on consumer-grade GPUs with limited memory capacity, and also ensures a fair comparison in time cost.
+Although PNO introduces extra inference costs in memory and time, the overhead is marginal given the safeguards it provides.
+In practice, PNO reaches safe generations within three iterations (under 20 seconds) for over 60\% of prompts in I2P dataset, and it incurs no extra cost when the initial output is already safe.
+The memory overhead is also acceptable.
+Specifically, PNO is able to operate on a consumer grade GPU with less than 16GB memory to align SD1.5, and on a single 80GB A100 to align FLUX (12B); whereas fine-tuning even SD1.5 requires 4-8 A100s \citep{black2023training}.
+See detailed inference cost analysis in Appendix~\ref{subsec:supp_time}.